 All of the requirements for in-force premium increases are contained in Section 20 of the model regulation.
-Section V of the practice note describes possible approaches to meeting the requirements of Section 20 of the model regulation.
-Other approaches also may be appropriate.
+Section V of the practice note describes possible approaches to meeting

 There are several steps an actuary may choose to take when determining increases on inforce premiums that are subject to Section 20 of the model regulation.
 These steps are described below.
 Note that these steps assume the policy being considered for an increase of in-force premiums was originally priced under the requirements of Section 10 of the model regulation: